Inverted Nipple Correction

 Typically, the correction of inverted nipples can be performed under local anesthesia.
 Patients go home with a supportive dressing, and are able to shower and replace their dressing the next day.

-To schedule a private consultation with Dr. Greenwald, or to learn more about the correction of nipple inversion, please contact the New York practice by calling (212) 518-1642 or (914) 421-0113 today.
+Dr. Greenwald is proud to serve women in NYC, Westchester County and Fairfield County, including Greenwich and Stamford, CT.
+To schedule a private consultation with Dr. Greenwald, or to learn more about the correction of nipple inversion, please contact his New York practice by calling (914) 421-0113 today.